grantila/already/README.md

 ### filter without a promise chain

-The `filter` function can be called without a promise chain, and act on an array of values or promises.
+The `filter` function can be called without a promise chain, and act on an array of values or promises as the first argument.

 ```ts
 import { filter } from 'already'